Rdnaskello/csad2425Ki401HerbeiOleksandr03/README.md

 - **Run tests** to validate communication between client and server.
 - **Create artifacts**, including binaries and test reports.

+### Task 4: Create Doxygen Documentation
+1. **Add Doxygen Comments**:
+ - Added comments for all public functions, classes, properties, and fields in both client (C++) and server (Arduino) code.
+ - Explained game logic, UART communication, LED management, and AI algorithms.
+2. **Generate Documentation**:
+ - Used Doxygen to generate HTML documentation for the project.
+ - Provided detailed descriptions for functions, parameters, return values, and global variables.
+3. **Results**:
+ - Comprehensive documentation available in the `docs/html` folder for both client and server code.

 ---

 ## How to Run